viat0re/CollisionFree/README.md

 1. A random target point is selected inside the arena.
 2. The ball moves toward the target with bounded turning angle and bounded speed change.
-3. When the ball reaches the target (distance ≤ `1.5 × speed`), a new target is chosen.
+3. When the ball reaches the target (distance ≤ `1.5 × step_size`), a new target is chosen.
 4. The number of frames spent traveling to the target is recorded.

 ### Motion Constraints